 Let’s get started.
 Here’s his blog right now.

-Install Ninja Forms 3 & some extensions
+Install Ninja Forms 3 and some extensions

-While Ninja Forms is free, there are a couple extensions that you’ll want to purchase to make this all work the way I’m doing it.
-Obviously there are ways to do this with only the first extension listed below.
+While Ninja Forms is free, there are a couple of extensions that you’ll want to purchase to make this all work the way I’m doing it.
+Obviously, there are ways to do this with only the first extension listed below.
 But I like the power of conditional logic and you’ll see how I use it.

 - Front End Submissions